tascott/london-doodles-decap/content/home.md

     spirit of God on earth.
 When you buy a dog from us, you are not only getting a puppy but a life long journey into the life of a Labradoodle and all the love that comes with it.
 We are always on hand to help guide you through your journey.
+testimonials:
+  title: What Our Families Say
+  items:
+    - quote: "Our puppy has brought so much joy to our family.
+The breeder was professional and caring throughout the entire process."
+      author: "Sarah & Family"
+    - quote: "Excellent experience from start to finish.
+Our doodle is healthy, happy, and exactly what we wanted!"
+      author: "The Thompson Family"
+    - quote: "The ongoing support even after bringing our puppy home has been amazing.
+They really care about their dogs."
+      author: "Lisa Anderson"
 ---